Track and Field Competition

 Volunteers

 Our volunteers are very valuable and essential to our weekly competition running smoothly.
 Previous experience is not required.
-Our committee members will always be on hand to guide & instruct you.
+Our committee members will always be on hand to guide and instruct you.
 Without the necessary number of valuable volunteers, unfortunately some events may have to be cancelled.
 Free club membership is available for all volunteers.

 Safety Rules